 2) As required by Section 143(3) of the Act, we report that:

-(e) On the basis of the written representations received from the directors as on 31st March, 2024 taken on record bythe Board of Directors, none of the directors is disqualified as on 31st March, 2024 from being appointed as adirector in terms of Section 164 (2) of the Act.
+(e) On the basis of the written representations received from the directors as on 31st March, 2025 taken on recordby the Board of Directors, none of the directors is disqualified as on 31st March, 2025 from being appointed asa director in terms of Section 164 (2) of the Act.

 i.
 The Company does not have any pending litigations which would impact its financial position.

 vi.
-Based on our examination, which include test checks, the Company has used accounting software formaintaining its books of account for the financial ended March 31,2024 which has a feature of recording audittrail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded inthe software.
-Further, during the course of our audit we did not come across any instance of the audit trailfeature being tampered with.
+Based on our examination, which include test checks, the Company has used accounting software formaintaining its books of account for the financial ended March 31,2025 which has a feature of recordingaudit trail (edit log) facility and the same has operated throughout the year for all relevant transactionsrecorded in the software.
+Further, during the course of our audit we did not come across any instance ofthe audit trail feature being tampered with and the audit trail has been preserved by the company as perthe statutory requirements for record retention.

 CHARTERED ACCOUNTANTS